 - 1/8 teaspoon pepper

-- Place broth in medium saucepan, add salt and bring to a boil.
+- Place broth and whipping cream in medium saucepan, add salt and pepper bring to a boil.

 - Shred cheese with grater.